kboom/glib/README.md

   var inexistingPrototypalObject = JVCApi.create(className, scope);

-The first method will provide you with the object of the fully-initialized specified type name.
+The first method provides you with the object of a given type.
 If such object doesn't exist at the moment, it will be created on the spot.
-There is only the one object of such type (it's a singleton).
+Further calls will return same instance.
 The second call will construct objects which are not singletons and will not be shared unless you want them to.

+### MVC Model

+The purpose of most JavaScript applications is to handle the interaction with the user.
+In the majority of them JavaScript realizes the Controller functionality only.
+And that's good.
+But as soon as the application becomes more advanced such approach doesn't fit so nicely anymore.
+It's because you should not place any logic other than translation-wise inside the Controller and you will eventually end up doing so knowing it from the begining or realizing it at the end, not knowing which of two is worse.
+As this library is for creating advanced-standalone JavaScript applications it's natural JavaScript role has been expanded to cover all components of the MVC model.

+Don't worry.
+There is not much to learn about.
+You just have three templates instead of one.
+They seem very alike and have clear responsibilities.
+You get all the mechanisms you need.
+Let's assume we'd like to create an application that increases the counter after pressing a button and displays updated value after that.

+As this library stretches JavaScript to its blurry limits enabling you to create really awesome applications at small cost, you're bound to end up